joergkrause/svogv/projects/svogv/README.md

 This library is for Angular Version 2 or newer.
 The current release is for Angular 8 and matches the current Angular version usually.

-The design / UI stuff is made using Bootstrap 4, and even here the current version is used.
+The design / UI stuff is made using Bootstrap or Angular Material, whatever you prefer.

 It's for developers who create standard forms and want to automate the development process.